 Many of our graduates are practising contemporary artists in their fields of expertise.
 The Bachelor of Fine Arts (Studio Practice) also equips graduates with the transferable skills and insights that secure employment across the creative and cultural industries including:

 - Arts and cultural administration and policy making

 - Arts education and training

 - Arts writing, publishing and criticism

-- Commercial and news photography
+- Commercial photography and photojournalism

 - Curating and program management in festivals, museums, galleries and public spaces

 - Exhibition planning, design and installation

 - Theatre, film and television production